 “Accidenti, la lavatrice sta perdendo l'acqua!” - “Crap, the washing machine is leaking water!”

-3. Che barba or Che rottura di scattole - What a drag! or What a pain!
+3. Che barba or Che rottura di scatole - What a drag! or What a pain!

-There is a more offensive way to express impatience or exasperation below, but in front of Nonna, you can use this without offence.
+There is a more offensive way to express impatience or exasperation below, but in front of Nonna, you can use this without offense.

 “Ho perso il treno!
 Che barba…” - “I missed the train!
 What a drag…”

-“Che rottura di scattole questa fila lunga per entrare!” - “This long queue to enter is a real pain!”
+“Che rottura di scatole questa fila lunga per entrare!” - “This long queue to enter is a real pain!”

 4. Cavolo or Che Cavolo - Wow! or What the heck?!